-In 1962, he was promoted to the rank of Brigadier-General and in 1964 he was appointed at the Grand Commandant of the entire United Nations peacekeeping forces in the Congo.
+In 1962, he was promoted to the rank of Brigadier-General and, in 1964, he was appointed as the Grand Commandant of the entire United Nations peacekeeping forces in the Congo.

 7. In 1960, the Austrian Government awarded a Gallantry medal to the general and 13 other Nigerian soldiers for their role in the Congo in freeing an Austrian ambulance unit which was arrested and imprisoned by the Congolese authorities because they claimed the unit was a company of Belgian parachutists.